Varuni-Punchihewa/sl_travel_app/README.md

 **3. Text-to-Speech**:
 User can listen to the place description via a plugged-in headset

+A video presentation of the app can be found [here](https://drive.google.com/file/d/1nkyvH3PJZQnj2KzYukfSeN0HG-twHU9A/view?usp=sharing)

 **4. Image uploader**:
 User can upload a photo from the gallery or take a one via phone camera, and do a Google Image search via the app to identify the uploaded photo.
 ## Install flutter